-Candidate for the job attends an interview and asks whether he is required to be in the office.
-When asked why he is asking the question he notes he lives too far from the office and moreover has his eyes on municipal politics, which require him to be present in his riding, knock on doors and campaign.
+Candidate for the job attend an interview and asks whether he is required to be in the office.
+When asked why he is asking the question he notes he lives too far from the office and has his eyes on municipal politics, which require him to be present in his riding, knock on doors and campaign.

-While being accommodated at work is necessary and logical, there is a time and place for it.
+While being accommodated at work is necessary and logical, there is a time and a place for it.
 Moreover, all such requests should serve a pretext that serves the work required of the employee.
 Sell it within the context of what is good for the employer and not as a demand that does nothing for your prospective manager or employer.

 When asked why she is considering departing her current employer the candidate badmouths her current manager and says the supervisor has no talent or business being a leader of people.

 Do not attack your current manager when speaking with a prospective one.
 The hiring manager may perceive you as a malcontent.
-Instead of trash talking someone explain how certain behaviors (not persons) are not conducive to achieving goals and cushion it with stating that you are open-minded and always willing to be proven wrong.
+Instead of trash talking someone explain how certain behaviours (not persons) are not conducive to achieving goals and cushion it with stating that you are open-minded and always willing to be proven wrong.